skku-aihclab/proj25-molecule-toxicity-prediction/README.md

 ### Data File Descriptions

 - **Standard CSV files** (`train.csv`, `valid.csv`, `test.csv`):
-  - Contains all molecules with graph, SMILES, and image modalities
   - Used for single-modal (graph, SMILES, image) and multimodal experiments without spectra

 - **Spectra CSV files** (`train_spectra.csv`, `valid_spectra.csv`, `test_spectra.csv`):
   - Contains only molecules with available NMR spectra
   - Subset of the standard datasets
-  - Used for spectrum-based and spectrum-inclusive multimodal experiments

 ## Data Preprocessing